 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.
+These instructions have only recently been received.

-We are currently concluding our work in this area, but anticipate have no matters to report as the Council is below the £500m threshold for undertaking detailed audit procedures.
+We anticipate have no matters to report as the Council is below the £500m threshold for undertaking detailed audit procedures.